rafaelsilvawagner/machine-learning-2017-02/README.md

 The first Homework is based on the Famous Data-Set - "The 5 Universities" The comments are in brazilian portuguese.
 The Language is predominant R.

+The coauthor's of this codes are Pedro Zanchett, e Airan Possamai